erniedotson/vagrants/README.md

 If you want a GUI Desktop (not recommended):
 1. Install a GUI desktop: `vagrant provision ubuntu18 --provision-with gui`
 1. Open Oracle VirtualBox Manager 'as an Administrator'.
 1. Right click on the virtual machine that vagrant has created for you and click `Show` from the context menu.
 This will show you the console of the virtual machine.

+### Ubuntu 20.04 LTS (Focal Fossa) 64-bit

+**NOTE: At time of writing (September 27, 2020) attempts to use this box result in the VM hanging both Vagrant and Virtual Box Manager.
+This was seen on Windows 10 using Virtual Box 6.1.14r140239 and varant version Vagrant 2.2.9**

+1. Start the VM: `vagrant up ubuntu20`
+1. SSH in: `vagrant ssh ubuntu20` or `vagrant putty ubuntu20`

+If you want a GUI Desktop (not recommended):
+1. Install a GUI desktop: `vagrant provision ubuntu20 --provision-with gui`
+1. Open Oracle VirtualBox Manager 'as an Administrator'.
+1. Right click on the virtual machine that vagrant has created for you and click `Show` from the context menu.
+This will show you the console of the virtual machine.